 Achieving organizational goals depends heavily on effective communication.
 Effective communication plays a part in any organization from when a new employee starts working there.
-For an employee to function effectively, it is the human resources department’s priority to explain the organization’s regulations and procedures to him adequately.
-Communication is crucial in both work and personal life.
+For an employee to function effectively, it is the human resources department’s priority to adequately explain the organization’s regulations and procedures to him.

 What is Schramm’s Model of Communication?